heimrichhannot/contao-newsalert-bundle/README.md

 ### Add topic source

-To add a topic source, your topics class needs to implement the `NewsTopicInterface` and has to be registered as service with the `hh.newsalert.topic_source` tag.
+To add a topic source, your topics class needs to implement the `NewsTopicInterface`.
+With service autoconfiguration the class gets registered automatically.
+Otherwise, has to be registered as service with the `hh.newsalert.topic_source` tag.

 ### Notification center tokens
 ContaoNewsalertBundle uses Notification Center for e-mail sending.
 Following tokens are added to `news_posted` type (in addition to the default ones):